mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 # Methodology

 This chapter describes the methodology used in this thesis.
 We start by describing the experimental setup, including the system configuration and the datasets used in the thesis in \autoref{experimental-setup}.
 We then describe the machine learning models, target features, and data preprocessing used in the experiments in \autoref{experiments}.
-Finally, we describe our evaluation strategy and metrics in \autoref{evaluation}.
+Finally, we describe our evaluation strategy and metrics in \autoref{evaluation-strategies}.

 ## Experimental setup